Rohan13253/Customised-Virtual-File-System-CVFS-/README.md

 ## 🏗️ **Technical Architecture**

-The file system is **monolithic** and runs entirely in **user space**.
-It relies on internally defined data structures to manage metadata and data allocation, mimicking the Unix File Subsystem.
+The file system is **monolithic** and operates entirely in **user space**.
+It relies on a set of custom data structures that manage metadata and data allocation, closely mimicking the Unix File Subsystem.

 ---